-I grew up 20 minutes south of downtown Kansas City with a family of history dorks, music lovers and role models who never shy away from pandemonium.
-Picture your classic, perfectly dysfunctional Kansas family — with a heavy emphasis on knowing your history and always having a book to read.
+I grew up 20 minutes south of downtown Kansas City with a family of history dorks, music lovers and stubborn-by-natures.
+Picture your classic, perfectly dysfunctional Kansas family — we have a special knack for inhabiting each other's pet peeves.

 Building a story is a skill that I didn’t know I’d be capable of learning until I asked my first interview question.
-Those questions — the ones where you get a true snapshot of the subject, an amalgamation of the losses and struggles and triumphs — are what keep me putting pen to paper every day for hours.
+Those questions — the ones where you get a true snapshot of the subject, an amalgamation of the losses and struggles and triumphs — are what drive me forward.

-The reporting process has built an ambition in me, which translates to a means to find problems that prompt pain and loss in people, and to pinpoint what went wrong for them.
+The reporting process has built an ambition in me, which produced a means to examine problems that cause pain and loss, and pinpoint what went wrong for them.
 It’s caused a relentless drive in me to shed light on issues that deserve to be heard, discussed and dealt with — whether it's the deaths of dozens due to gun violence on an August weekend, the broken promises of a school district to families of students requiring special education or how heavy the dollar weighs in the college admissions process.

 Beyond reporting on pressing social issues, I’m always interested in the stories behind a person’s way of life.
-I’ve worked to make sure that a variety of people’s stories are told in ways that help you understand them — it’s a look at the people whose stories change your lens of the world forever, the ones with aching problems and bittersweet love.
-It's the transgender boy's experience at a school that won't look at him normally.
-But it's also the six boys reviewing school lunch pizza each day at the middle table by the column.
+I’ve worked to make sure that a variety of personal stories are told in ways that help you understand them — it’s a look at the people whose stories change your lens of the world forever, the ones with aching problems and bittersweet love.
+It's the trans boy's experience at a school that won't look at him normally.
+But it's also the six guys reviewing school lunch pizza each day at the middle table by the column.

-Living as a high school journalist has taught me the indispensable virtue of respecting others' realities with persistent empathy, no matter how fine they may seem on the surface.
-It's my sincere hope that the efforts I've put forth and the stories I've written have positively impacted the incredible people that so truly deserve it.
+Living as a high school journalist taught me the indispensable virtue of respecting others' realities with persistent empathy, no matter how fine they may seem on the surface.
+Now, in realms of law and strategic communication, I'm carrying on the same mission.